zhiyiYo/Face-Mask-Detector/README.md

 ## Train
-1. Download VOC2007 dataset from [google drive](https://drive.google.com/file/d/1QspxOJMDf_rAWVV7AU_Nc0rjo1_EPEDW/view) and unzip them.
+1. Download face mask dataset from [kaggle](https://www.kaggle.com/datasets/zhiyiyo/face-mask-dataset) and unzip it.

 2. Download pre-trained `CSPDarknet53.pth` model from [Google Drive](https://drive.google.com/file/d/12oV8QL937S1JWFQhzLNPoqyYc_bi0lWT/view?usp=sharing).

 3. Modify the value of `root` in `train.py`, please ensure that the directory structure of the `root` folder is as follows: